iotc-secretariat/iotc-reference-forms/RMDs/ros/rosFormRevisions.md

       - in each of these sheets have a description explaining what that sheet is supposed to do within the structure of the form.
                 - ex: This sheet gives a summary of the catch from the event.
 The next sheet will give details on a proportion/subsample of the catch from the set etc.
-                - clarify which sheets are trip level vs. event level vs. specimen level Ensure that optional fields can still be applied to PL fisheries.
+                - clarify which sheets are trip level vs. event level vs. specimen level
+       - BAIT - add NEW FIELD after "Used" called "Type code"
+Ensure that optional fields can still be applied to PL fisheries.
 Do not include just for uniformity.
 It is still confusing observers/reporters.
 Can also give better descriptions to clarify
 V-ATTRIBUTES - which preservation methods are on board.
 If needed is there an NA category.